khirawdhi/Lab-rag-poison/README.md

 room/room.md
 ```

-## Key Security Takeaways
+## Security Lessons Learned

+This lab demonstrates several broader security principles:

-* RAG systems inherit the trustworthiness of their data sources
+- AI systems inherit the trustworthiness of their data sources
-* Knowledge base ingestion is a critical attack surface
-* Retrieval ranking can amplify malicious content
+- Retrieval is a security boundary
-* Trust controls are as important as model safeguards
+- Data integrity is as important as model security
+- Authorization controls must extend into AI pipelines
+- Trust assumptions should be explicitly modeled and validated

+The safest LLM can still produce unsafe outputs when supplied with malicious context.

 ##  Disclaimer